 Author: Michael Cardman, Legal Editor

-Updated to reflect amendments to the local minimum wage for Montgomery County, effective July 1, 2018.
+Updated to reflect an increase in the minimum wage in Montgomery County, effective July 1, 2020.

-Updated to reflect amendments to the minimum wage ordinance in Montgomery County, Maryland, effective July 1, 2018.
+Updated to reflect an increase in the state minimum wage, effective July 1, 2020.

 Updated to reflect amendments to the tip credit for Miscellaneous Industries and Occupations, effective June 30, 2020.